Measurement Limits to 134Cs Concentration in Soil: References

 \section{References}

 \begin{description} \item Aoyama, M. {\it et al.,} 2000.
 Low level $^{137}\mathrm{Cs}$ measurements in deep seawater samples.
 App.
 Rad. and Isot.
 53, 159-162. \item Baskaran, M. {\it et al.,} 2003.
 Temporal variations of natural and anthropogenic radionuclides in sea otter skull tissue in the North Pacific Ocean.
 J. Environ.
 Radioactivity 64, 1-18. \item Currie, L.A., 1968.
 Limits for qualitative detection and quantitative determination, Application to radioactivity, Anal.
 Chem.
 (40), 586--593. \item Djingova, R. and Kuleff, I., 2002.
 Concentration of caesium-137, cobalt-60 and potassium-40 in some wild and edible plants around the nuclear power plant in Bulgaria.
 J. Environ.
-Radioactivity 59, 61-73. \item Kim, C.S., Lee, M. H., Kim, C. K., Kim, K. H., 1998. $^{90}\mathrm{Sr}$, $^{137}\mathrm{Cs}$, $^{239+240}\mathrm{Pu}$ and $^{238}\mathrm{Pu}$ concentrations in surface soils of Korea.
+Radioactivity 59, 61-73. \item Kim, C. S., Lee, M. H., Kim, C. K., Kim, K. H., 1998. $^{90}\mathrm{Sr}$, $^{137}\mathrm{Cs}$, $^{239+240}\mathrm{Pu}$ and $^{238}\mathrm{Pu}$ concentrations in surface soils of Korea.
 J. Environmental Radioactivity 40, 75--88. \item Mahara, Y., 1993.
 Storage and migration of fallout strontium-90 and cesium-137 for over 40 years in the surface soil of Nagasaki.
-J. Environmental Quality (22), 722--730. \item Nabyvanets, Y.B. {\it et al.,} 2000.
+J. Environmental Quality (22), 722--730. \item Isaksson, M., Erlandsson, B., Mattsson, S., 2001.
+A 10-year study of the 137Cs distribution in soil and a comparison of Cs soil inventory with precipitation-determined deposition.
+J. Environmental Radioactivity 55, 47-59. \item Nabyvanets, Y.B. {\it et al.,} 2000.
 Distribution of $^{137}\mathrm{Cs}$ in soil along Ta-han River Valley in Tau-Yuan County in Taiwan.
 J. Environ.
 Radioactivity 54, 391-400. \item Pourcelot, L., Louvat, D., Gauthier-Lafaye and F., Stille, P., 2003.
 Formation of radioactivity enriched soils in mountain areas.
-J. Environmental Radioactivity 68, 215--233. \item Suss, M., Pfrepper, F., 1981.
+J. Environmental Radioactivity 68, 215--233. \item Renaud P, Louvat D., 2004.
+Magnitude of fission product depositions from atmospheric nuclear weapon test fallout in France.
+Health Phys., 353-358. \item Robison, W. L., Conrado, C. L., Bogen, K. T., Stoker, A., 2003.
+The effective and environmental half-life of 137Cs at Coral Islands at the former US nuclear test site.
+J. of Environmental Radioactivity 69, 207-223. \item Suss, M., Pfrepper, F., 1981.
 Investigation of the sorption of cesium from acidic solutions by various inorganic sorbents.
 Radiochemn.
 Acta 29, 33--40. \item Thomas, A.J., Martin, J.-M., 1986.
 First assessment of Chernobyl radioactive plume over Paris.
 Nature 231, 817--819. \item Tranter, T.J. {\it et al.,} 2002.
 Evaluation of ammonium molybdophosphate-polyacrylonitrile (AMP-PAN) as a cesium selective sorbent for the removal of $^{137}\mathrm{Cs}$ from acidic nuclear waste solutions.
 Adv.
 Environ.
 Res.
 6, 107-121. \item UNSCEAR, Report to the General Assembly, Sources and Effects of Ionizing Radiation.
 United Nations Scientific Committee on the Effects of Atomic Radiation; 2000. \item Yoshida, S. and Muramatsu, Y. 1998.
 Concentrations of alkali and alkaline earth elements in mushrooms and plants collected in a Japanese pine forest, and their relationship with $^{137}\mathrm{Cs}$.
 J. Environ.
 Radioactivity 41, 183-205. \item Zehnder, H.J. {\it et al.,} 1995.
 Uptake and transport of radioactive cesium and strontium into grapevines after leaf contamination.
 Radiat.
 Phys.
 Chem.
 46, 61-69. \end{description}